joelouthan/joelouthan/README.md

-## 4 Alarm Blaze by M.O.P feat.
-Teflon & Jay-Z
+## It's a Long Way to the Top If You Wanna Rock n' Roll by AC/DC

 [![](banner.jpg)](https://theologic.us/)